 How to Handle Unpermitted Work?

 So what should you do when you find out that any work has been done without a permit?
 The work may include plumbing or electrical work as well as structural changes.
 Regardless if it was done without a permit when it should have had one, you should be concerned.
 Make sure you first are aware of the permitting laws in your local area as they do vary from one place to another.
 Having permits when they are required is important so you can avoid any future problems down the road.
-It is important that every homeowner, whether buying or selling, is aware of permits laws and regulations before making any changes to their home.
+It is important that every homeowner, whether buying or selling, is aware of permits laws, and regulations before making any changes to their home.
 It is equally important to hire professional and licensed workers to perform the job required.
 Most unpermitted work done is a solution for saving money, but risks causing further problems and more expenses.
 In the end, unpermitted work could be more expensive than getting the permits in the first place.

-For those that plan on being in their home forever, unpermitted work is very tempting.
+For those who plan on being in their home forever, unpermitted work is very tempting.
 But, the house will be sold eventually and whoever gets it will end up facing the repercussions of that decision and possible damages or expenses they did not expect.
-There are also some owners that deliberately don’t pull permits as a way of keeping the value of their real estate low.
+There are also some owners who deliberately don’t pull permits as a way of keeping the value of their real estate low.
 Acting with these short-term benefits in mind only leads to long-term serious consequences.
 If you find yourself buying a home that had unpermitted work done, there are a few things to keep in mind.
 Any home that has unpermitted work is essentially coming with baggage that you need to be prepared to deal with.
 These homes are often cheaper which is appealing but you need to know what you are getting yourself into.
 All unpermitted work must be disclosed to a buyer before agreements are signed.
 You may still be held responsible for unpermitted work should city inspectors decide to look around.
 In some cases, the work that was done without a permit can be taken down.
 In other cases, you may be required to get the permit that should have been obtained in the first place so the expense ends up on you.
 When it comes to buying a home that has had unpermitted work, you have a few options.

 - If the deal is reasonable and a discount on the overall price seems fair to you, take the deal.
 You can always plan to get the permit yourself later and take the risk for the time being to save on buying the home.